operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ## print-deps

-Prints the most recent dependencies and their versions known by the `operator-sdk` binary.
+Prints the most recent Golang packages and versions required by operators.
 Prints in columnar format by default.

 ### Flags

-* `--as-file` Print dependencies and versions in Gopkg.toml format.
+* `--as-file` Print packages and versions in Gopkg.toml format.

 ## generate